Travel agents are on the passenger’s side. Airlines are out for themselves

 I told the first agent thanks and hung up.
 Tried again.
 The second agent told me they could do it, but not by phone; she had to go back to the United counter.
 Now, with the Swiss flight leaving in less than an hour, there wasn’t time.

 I tried again.
 The third agent said she was going to try to get through to another desk, but put me on hold and didn’t come back.
-Since I was on a land line, I then used my cell phone and tried again.
+Since I was on a landline, I then used my cell phone and tried again.
 This time, I reached “Sam,” who told me to take a deep breath and he’d look at it.
 In about five minutes he told me, “It’s fixed.
-Swiss has the ticket.
+Swiss Airlines held the ticket now.
 Have a nice evening.”
 (During this time agent three had somehow disconnected me.)

 Follow the money.